tsamantanis/titanic-data-challenges/README.md

 - Find all of the female passengers who did not survive
 - Find all of the male passengers who survived
 - Find all of the male passengers who did not survive
-- Make a list all passenger classes
+- Make a list of all passenger classes
   - Make a list of women and men in each class

 ### Find a min and a max

 Sometimes you'll want to know the minimum or max value of a field.
-For example you might want to know the min and max age of all passengers.
+For example, you might want to know the min and max age of all passengers.

 There are a few ways you can work with `Math.min()` and `Math.max()`.
 Since we used `Array reduce()` above I'll use it again here.